George V Stadium

-New George V Stadium is a football stadium in Curepipe, Mauritius.
-The stadium holds 6,500 people.
+Stade George V is a football stadium in Curepipe, Mauritius.
+The New George V Stadium has a capacity of 6,500.

 History

 The construction of the George V Stadium started in 1954 and the stadium was ready in 1955.
-In November 2002, the old stadium was demolished and the new stadium was reopened in August 2003 and it was renamed as the New George V Stadium.
-It was used in the Indian Ocean Island Games in 2003 and has been the national team home ground ever since.
+In November 2002, the old stadium was demolished and the new stadium was opened in August 2003 and it was renamed as the New George V Stadium.
+It was used in the Indian Ocean Island Games in 2003 and has been the national team's home ground ever since.
 However, some matches are also played at the Anjalay Stadium.